View Tammie Vigil's Obituary on www.chieftain.com/ and share memories

 |

-- beloved daughter, sister, mother, aunt, niece, cousin and friend, went to start her next adventure on Jan.
-7, 2020, after a brave fight with cancer.
-Born on May 29, 1973.
-Survived by her parents, Tim (Julee) Vigil and Maggie (Frank) Ciddio; siblings, Eddie (Lisa) Vigil and Melissa (Steven Williams) Vigil; daugh-ter, Talia Vigil; nephew, J.T Williams; several aunts, uncles, cousins and friends.
-Memorial service, 10 a.m, Thursday, Romero Chapel.
+- A beloved daughter, sister, mother, aunt, niece, cousin and friend passed away on Jan.
+7, 2020.
+She fought a brave fight with cancer, and the support of the Sangre de Cristo Hospice meant the world to her during her battle.
+Born on May 29, 1973, she is survived by her daughter, Talia Vigil; parents, Maggie Ciddio and Tim (Julee) Vigil; siblings, Eddie (Lisa) Vigil and Melissa (Steven Williams) Vigil; nephew, J.T.
+Williams; loved by her aunts, Marlene Shield, Barbara Gennetta and Betty Dehant.
+Tammie loved her dog, Bella.
+She was a stranger to you only once.
+She made freinds wherever she would go.
+She was always willing to help others.
+She will be forever loved and deeply missed by all those she leaves behind.
+At Tammie's request, cremation has taken place.
+Memorial service, 10 a.m. tomorrow, Romero Chapel.